 Refrigerate covered at least 4 hours or up to overnight.

-Shown here is actually two sirloin roasts installed on the rotisserie spit end to end.
+Shown here is actually two sirloin roasts I picked up on sale installed on the rotisserie spit end to end.

 Remove the grates and place a disposable aluminum pan over the burners large enough to catch all roast drippings and to hold water to keep roast moist while cooking.